 Actions to be taken if there is insufficiency of bids

-Balancing Energy, similar to the Ancillary Service bids in Question 2, must be bid by QSEs with ordered pairs of MW and $/MWH.
+Balancing Energy must be bid by QSEs with ordered pairs of MW and $/MWH.
 The bids are by fleet but must indicate the congestion management zone.
-The aggregate curves may be derived for the total ERCOT or by congestion management zone if congestion exists.
+ERCOT uses an LP optimization method which minimizes balancing energy bid cost in resolving generation-load balance, CSC, and OC congestion subject to meeting balancing energy portfolio bid ramp rate limits and resource capacity limits as well as ancillary service requirement constraints.
+The following example is used for illustrating the basic mechanism of balancing market clearing.

 Consider the example below which considers 2 QSEs and 2 Congestion Management zones.

 Balancing Energy Bids